vgupta1/EVA_CounterfactualAnalysis/README.md

 * grey_arrivals.r
 > These two files produce counterfactual predictions of the prevalence and arrival rates from greylisted countries had they not been greylisted.
 They take as input OtherData/Xall.csv (which summarizes publicly reported metrics) and create the files grey_eb_preds.csv and grey_arrivs.csv respectively.

+* produce_public_vs_private_raw_data.py
+> This file prepares the timeseries of publicly posted epidemiological metrics Xall.csv and Xall_new.csv.
+It produces for every country and date pair the timeseries of these metrics for the interval [t-20,t+19].

 * publicdata_efficacy.r
 > This file tries to predict privately observed prevalence rates using GBM on publicly reported metrics (summarized in OtherData/Xall.csv).
 It tests 5 models with varying features and reports the resulting ROC curves.

 ### Outputs